 Figure 4: Handcuff Design Side View.
-Length, measured left to right, should be in the range of 44 mm to 91.6 mm.
-Height, measured top to bottom excluding "spikes", should be in the range of 7.2 mm to 11.2 mm.
-Slot fittings, in blue, are gaps in the matrix band, used to secure the device after installation.
-Spikes, small points medial to the slots, are used to help keep the device in place and prevent cavity material from seeping into the gums.
+Slot fittings are gaps in the matrix band used to secure the device during installation.
+The fins (rounded protrusions along the bottom edge) are used to help keep the device in place and prevent cavity material from seeping into the gums.
+The height of the fins is variable depending on the procedure and patient.